Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attribute sets in the list are selected.

 - [EDIT]
   Click this button to edit the selected attribute set.
 This button is only displayed, when a single checkbox of an attribute set is selected.
-Alternatively, you can click directly a row in the list to edit a attribute set.
+Alternatively, you can click directly a row in the list to edit an attribute set.
   For detailed information, see [Edit an attribute set](../Integration/02_ManageAttributeSets.md#edit-an-attribute-set).

 - [DELETE]